TezDevs/digital-hooligan/docs/attention-first-draft.md

 But the uncertainty was clearer.
-Instead of drowning in conflicting signals, operators knew when they were missing information and where to go find it.
+Instead of drowning in conflicting signals, operators knew when information was missing and where to go find it.

-Designing dashboards this way didn’t make systems simpler.
+This approach didn’t make systems simpler.
 It made decision-making simpler.

 And in high-pressure moments,